CodeFromAnywhere/sensible/packages/create-sensible-app/assets/templates/init/README.md

 This project is recommended to be worked on from [VSCode](https://code.visualstudio.com).

 The easiest way to start developing is to run the tasks when opening the folder.
 This is a setting that has to be activated only once after creating the project.
-If this is the first time opening this project from VSCode, run `Cmd + Shift + P` run the command `Manage automatic tasks in folder` and select `Allow Automatic Tasks In Folder`.
-After this you can run the command `Developer: Reload Window`.
-The editor will now restart and run all tasks needed to start developing.
+If this is the first time opening this project from VSCode, run the command `Manage automatic tasks in folder` and allow it.
+After restarting the editor your project will be ran.

+**TL;DR:**

+1. `Cmd + Shift + P` --> `Manage automatic tasks in folder` --> `Allow Automatic Tasks In Folder`.
+2. `Cmd + Shift + P` --> `Developer: Reload Window`
+3. Profit

 ## Learn more